suppeboi/flowers/README.md

 ```

 #### Environment sanity check
-We can check that everything works as it should by importing the packages in Python:
+We can check that everything works as it should by importing tensorflow in Python:

 ```
-(ml) $ python -c "import tensorflow"
-(ml) $ python -c "import keras"
+(ml) $ python -c "import tensorflow;print(tensorflow.__version__)"
 ```

-If you are able to run these commands without anything failing horribly (warnings are OK!) you are all set up.
+If this runs without anything failing horribly (warnings are OK!), and you get printed the version 2.10, you are all set up.

 Note that whether or not this setup runs smoothly depends heavily on what already exists on your OS.
 Typical problems relate to image-specific libraries used by tensorflow.
-If you run into trouble you should get far by googling, or by sending me an email at esten@epimed.ai
+If you run into trouble you should get far by googling, or by sending me an email at estenleonardsen@gmail.com.

 ### Preparing the dataset